Pensive Urizen.jpg

 A more dramatic alternative is to have your character set out to create the new spire as an in-character goal.
 The best way to start is to think of some ideology or goal that will form the core for your new spire.
 Perhaps you want to bring like-minded characters together to devote themselves to the defence of Zenith - maybe you want to attract magicians who will work with you to develop and perform Spring enchantments.
 Once you've played in Urizen for a while, you may develop an idea for a driving goal for a group to aspire to - you don't have to be part of a spire from the outset, or to remain with your current spire if you're looking for a new challenge.

 You'll need to choose a home for your new spire, but you're free to make up some appropriate details for this.
 The are lost spires scattered across Urizen so your new home could be some long-abandoned edifice - or it could be some entirely new domicile that you and your fellow spire mates are working to raise.
-While it's fun to portray some ancient congregation of wizards whose fraternity stretches back through the centuries, it's just as cool to create a vibrant new community that has come together because they are inspired to purse their arete and achieve something extraordinary.
+While it's fun to portray some ancient congregation of wizards whose fellowship stretches back through the centuries, it's just as cool to create a vibrant new community that has come together because they are inspired to purse their arete and achieve something extraordinary.